prometheus/client_java/CONTRIBUTING.md

 Run `./mvnw spotless:apply` to format the code (only changed files) before committing.

-Use `-Dspotless.check.skip=true` to skip the formatting check during development.

 ## Running Tests

 If you're getting errors when running tests:

 - Make sure that the IDE uses only the "Maven Shade" dependency of "prometheus-metrics-exposition-formats" and the "prometheus-metrics-tracer*" dependencies.

+### Avoid failures while running tests

+- Use `-Dspotless.check.skip=true` to skip the formatting check during development.
+- Use `-Dcoverage.skip=true` to skip the coverage check during development.
+- Use `-Dwarnings=-nowarn` to skip the warnings during development.

 ## Updating the Protobuf Java Classes

 Use `PROTO_GENERATION=true mvn clean install` to generate protobuf classes.